Presidents of El Salvador (1989-2024): A Historical Dive into the Salvadoran Presidents

 2024 to 2029 “New Ideas”

-Nayib Bukele’s second presidential term is set to start on June 1, 2024.
-Bukele’s second presidential term has sparked debates over its constitutionality, with critics contending it is unconstitutional.
+Nayib Bukele’s second presidential term started on June 1, 2024, and will end on the last day of May 2029.
+Bukele’s second presidential term has sparked debates over its constitutionality, with critics contending his second term is unconstitutional.

-Bukele secured a landslide victory in the February 4 presidential election, reinforcing his mandate despite the constitutional concerns raised by some.
+Bukele secured a second term in a landslide victory in the February 4 presidential election, reinforcing his mandate despite the constitutional concerns raised by some.

 President Nayib Bukele